theiorga/Java-Shop-Project/README.md

 # Java-Shop-Project
+Summary:
-This project models an item shop mainly for tools.
+This project models an item shop for tools & work accessories.

 It can read tool data from the text files "tool_data_[123].txt" using its Shop Class, and it can store it.

 There are different Subclasses for different tools with different features.